dnv-opensource/UQ-Challenge-2025/README.md

 The local model will be provided as a 'black box' compiled binary.
 An example of how to run this model is provided for [Python](USING_LOCAL_MODEL_PYTHON.md) and [MATLAB](USING_LOCAL_MODEL_MATLAB.md).

+To test your setup before the challenge is launched, you can download a "dummy" model available [here](https://github.com/dnv-opensource/UQ-Challenge-2025/releases/tag/0.0.1).
+This takes as input a vector of the same format as the "real" model and returns an array of the correct shape but with only zeros.

 ## How to generate data from the real system
 Each participating team will get access to an online solution for generating (synthetic) data from the real system with the control parameter $$X_c$$ they specify.